 Many of you may fail to take whether the camera is WDR enabled into account on how to locate exterior cameras (especially those at doorways and windows), resulting in the hardly identifiable images.

 What's WDR in CCTV/IP cameras?
 When part of an image is extremely dark but another part is bright, you can't see any details in the dark area without WDR (wide dynamic range) in the camera, as the below image shows.

 So when you making decisions on where to place home security cameras, make sure the cameras for entrances have the WDR feature.

 5. Fail to Provide Enough Lighting

-Lighting is often forgotten when dealing with night time monitoring.
+No matter where you place home security cameras, don't forget to deal with the lighting issue for night time monitoring.
 If yours are not night vision security cameras, you should provide enough lighting so as to record clear footage even in the dark.
 However, putting cameras too close to bright lights will cause the picture to be disrupted.
 And outdoor video surveillance camera pointing to direct sunlight will cause stripes in the image.

 This security camera layout guide lets you know these common mistakes and suggested spots for installing security cameras at home.
-Besides, you should also look at some other things when placing cameras, such as, security camera placement laws.
+Besides, don't forget to look at some other things when considering where to place home security cameras, such as, security camera placement laws.
 It is of great necessity to think about where it is legal to put surveillance cameras.
 You may have doubts like: